 The more employees know how the average check is tracking, the more they respect the number of customers that purchase your goods.

-The more they understand what the top categories and products in those categories are, the more they understand how all of that can be affected by the number of units they sell per transaction.
+The more they understand the top categories and products in those categories, the more they understand how all of that can be affected by the number of units they sell per transaction.

 Track and Share Your Retail KPIs With Your Team